-3.1 Reflection
+2.1.
+Reflection

-- 1. Arrange the equipment as shown in Fig. 2, with the transmitter on the fixed end of the goniometer.
-Adjust the polarization angles of both the transmitter and the receiver to the same orientation by turning the receiver until it shows a maximum reading. - 2.
-The angle between the incident wave from the transmitter and the line normal to the reflector is the angle of incidence (see Fig. 2).
+Arrange the equipment as shown in Fig. 1, with the transmitter on the fixed end of the goniometer.
+Be sure that the transmitter and receiver are adjusted to the same polarity.
+Turn the receiver intensity selection switch to 30X.
+The angle between the incident wave from the transmitter and the line normal to the reflector is the angle of incidence (see

+Fig. 1).
 Adjust the rotating holder so that the angle of incidence equals 45 degrees.
-Turn the receiver intensity selection switch to 30X.
-The intensity selection settings (30X, 10X, 3X and 1X) are the values by which you must multiple the meter reading to normalize your measurements.
-That is, 30X means that you must multiply the meter reading by 30 to get the same value you would get if you measured the same signal with the intensity selection set to 1X.
-Of course, this is true only if you do not change the position of the VARIABLE SENSITIVITY knob between measurements.
 Without moving the transmitter or the reflector rotate the movable arm of the goniometer until the meter reading is a maximum.
 The angle between the axis of the receiver and a line normal to the plane of the reflector is called the angle of reflection.

+Fig. 1.
+Angles of incidence and reflection.

-Measure and record the angle of reflection for each of the angles of incidence shown in the data sheet.
+Measure and record the angle of reflection for each of the angles of incidence shown in Table 1.
 (At some angles the receiver will detect not only the reflected wave but also the wave coming directly from the transmitter giving misleading results.
 Determine the angles for which this is true.)

-Figure 2: Reflection of microwaves.
-Angles of incidence and reflection are measured relative to a line normal to the plane of the reflector.
+Table 1

+Angle of incidence Angle of reflection

+20°

+30°

+40°

+50°

+60°

+70°

+80°

+90°

-3. Replace the metal reflector with the partial reflector made of plastic and repeat the measurements.
+Replace the metal reflector with the partial reflector made of plastic and repeat the measurements.